DarrenOfficial/lavalink-list/docs/FAQ/frequently-asked-questions.md

 ### Why Spring boot logo?

-Because lavalink is made using springboot, and theres so "lavalink" logo so spring boot it is :)
+Because lavalink is made using springboot.

 ### How can I share my server?